Ushna-Naeem/-Library-/README.md

 > ```
 > You can consult the .txt files in the repositry for the formats of other .txt files.
 2. Why is the program giving me a _file not found_ error ?
 > Probaly the main reason to why you are getting this error is that your **.cpp** and **.h** files are in seperate folders.
 Make sure that they are in one folder.
+3. The program is not working properly, I am getting alot of errors?
+> This might be because you are running the file on any other IDE except Visula Studio 2012.
+It is advised to run the program on Visual Studio 2012 Ultimate only.
 #### If you still face any issue you can contact the provided contacts,  maintainers or @github/support
 ## Maintainers
 > Ushna Naeem (BS Software Engineering Student) : https://github.com/Ushna-Naeem